Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 • Uncover the dough.
 Wet your fingertips and use your middle finger to poke deep dents all the way down to the bottom of the baking tin.
 Drizzle the focaccia with olive oil and use your fingertips to gently spread it all over the surface.

-• Wash the cherry tomatoes and slice them in half across the middle, horizontally rather than vertically, so that the core remains invisible underneath.
+• Wash the cherry tomatoes and slice them in half.
 Arrange them in alternate holes or put one in each hole.
 Sprinkle with the crushed coarse sea salt and oregano.

 • Remove from the oven and drizzle some more extra virgin olive oil on the top.
 Slice and serve warm or at room temperature.